 If you enter into a timeshare contract, it's usually with dream of having affordable vacations well into the future.
 But then buyer's remorse sometimes sets in, perhaps realizing that this was an impulse buy, and the odds of making use of the property in question at a time of year that works for you are slim.
 Fortunately, you might be able to cancel the contract if you act quickly.
-Because time is of the essence when rescinding a timeshare purchase, make sure you follow the correct procedures when you cancel the contract.
+Because time is of the essence when rescinding a timeshare purchase, make sure you follow the correct cancellation procedures.

 (To learn more about buying or canceling a timeshare contract, visit our Buying or Selling a Timeshare topic page.)

 When you purchase a timeshare, you are purchasing an interest in a piece of real estate, most often a resort condominium.

 Timeshare sellers are notorious for putting the hard sell on potential buyers.
 It's not unheard of for a vacationer to attend a sales presentation solely to get a free bottle of wine or round of golf, and then walk out as a timeshare owner.

 This means that if you've entered into a timeshare contract and are having second thoughts, you have the legal right to cancel the contract.

-Usually, you must cancel the contract in writing.
-Even if a written letter or document is not required, it’s highly recommended.
+Usually, you must cancel a timeshare contract in writing.
+Even if a written letter or document is not required, it's highly recommended.
 Include the following information in your cancellation letter: